 Currently, nftlb provides the following capabilities:

-Topologies supported: Destination NAT, Source NAT and Direct Server Return.
+Topologies supported: Destination NAT, Source NAT, Direct Server Return and Stateless DNAT.
 This enables the use of the load balancer in one-armed and two-armed network architectures.

 Support for both IPv4 and IPv6 families.